agowdamsft/azure-docs/articles/confidential-computing/containercompute/confidential-nodes-aks-getstarted.md

 Go to [Hello World from Enclave](#hello-world-from-enclave) deployment section to test an app in an enclave.
 Alternatively, follow the below instructions to add additional node pools on AKS (AKS supports mixing SGX node pools and non-SGX node pools)

->If the SGX related daemon sets are not installed on your DCSv2 node pools then run the below
+>If the SGX related daemon sets are not installed on your DCSv2 node pools then run the below.

 ```azurecli-interactive
 az aks enable-addons --addons confcom --resource-group myResourceGroup --name myAKSCluster